COVID-19 and Online Learning Update:

 Remember, extension timelines can be a negotiation and you may not always receive your initial extension request.
 Instructors consider grading deadlines, academic integrity, and other variables when deciding an appropriate date for assignment submission.

 At the start of each semester, review timelines for booking accommodated tests.
-The Test Centre booking platform generally closes approximately 1-2 weeks prior to final exams.
-For current dates, visit The Test Centre.
+For current booking deadlines, visit The Test Centre.

 - Book your accommodated test with the Test Centre using the AAS Student Portal, at least 10 days before the class is scheduled to write.